 “We have worked with Get the Chance on two productions and valued their support in communicating key messages to their audience.
-The Chance helped raise our organisation’s profile in the run-up to both these national tours and gave us a platform to promote the work of key staff members and our organisational values.
+Get the Chance helped raise our organisation’s profile in the run-up to both these national tours and gave us a platform to promote the work of key staff members and our organisational values.
 During the first production, we were including integrated BSL performances for the first time and Get the Chance helped us communicate this message.
 In the second instance, working with Get the Chance enabled us to discuss in detail the work we have done in including BSL in our tour patterns and the effect this has had on the Welsh language theatre sector.

 Get the Chance were flexible and happy to form a bespoke package in line with our organisation’s communication needs.
 This digital campaign was run side-by-side with our national campaign and helped us reach out to audiences we might not talk to regularly.
 In this context, it helped us raise the profile of our company.”

 Rhian A. Davies, Executive Producer, Theatr Genedlaethol Cymru

 “From a marketing perspective there are no downsides to having an embedded critic.
 The collaboration with Get the Chance allows audiences an insight into the rehearsal process through the critic’s eyes in advance of the production opening.
 It also allows the critic to witness the development of the work, leading to a review which is much better informed of the aims of the director than one written by a reviewer with no, or little prior knowledge of the work or company.”

 “The Young and Third Act Critics initiative has been one of the most exciting developments in Welsh Arts in recent years.
 Supporting a wide range of young and older people to see and respond to a fantastic variety of work, the programme has helped to create a culture of passionate and informed debate in the arts – encouraging attendance and participation.”

 John McGrath CEO & Artistic Director, Manchester International Festival